chirontt/swingset3/trunk/SwingSet3/README.md

 	        sunmscapi.dll
 	        SwingSet3.exe

+Many .dll files in the above *native-image-windows* folder are not needed at runtime (at least not by the `SwingSet3` application) so they can be removed, resulting in the final build folder structure for Windows:

+	build\ (or target\)
+	    native-image-windows\
+	        lib\
+	            fontconfig.bfc
+	            fontconfig.properties.src
+	        java.dll
+	        jvm.dll
+	        SwingSet3.exe

 All files in the *native-image-windows* folder (including the *lib* sub-folder) must stay together in the same structure, with names unchanged after the build, so that the `SwingSet3.exe` native executable can be run successfully in Windows.